-Rajya Sabha is the Upper House of Parliament, which cannot have more than 250 members.
+Rajya Sabha is the Upper House of Parliament, which cannot have more than 250 members according to the Constitution of India.
 Members of Rajya Sabha are not elected by the people directly.
 They are elected by the members of the legislative assemblies of the states in accordance with the system of proportional representation by means of the single transferable vote.

 Every State is allotted a certain number of members.
 Representatives of union territories are chosen as prescribed in the law enacted by Parliament.